 The SACSCOC Liaison will:

 - provide the Associate Provosts, Vice Presidents, Deans, and Directors with information about the SACSCOC substantive change policy.
-This includes, but is not limited to, maintaining a section of the Office of Academic Planning website concerning substantive change and sending information about substantive change to the Associate Provosts, Vice Presidents, Deans, and Directors at least annually;
+This includes, but is not limited to, maintaining a section of the Office of Accreditation and Institutional Effectiveness website concerning substantive change and sending information about substantive change to the Associate Provosts, Vice Presidents, Deans, and Directors at least annually;

 - provide a list of examples of substantive change on the Office of Academic Planning website;

 - work with Associate Provosts, Vice Presidents, Deans, and Directors to determine whether a proposed change is substantive;